-- Map on entrance with zoning and clothing and safety instructions per zone
+- Map (2025) on entrance with zoning and clothing and safety instructions per zone adjusted recently because of new building and situation

 4.4 Building fabric, raw material handling, preparation, processing, packing and storage areas

 Building materials were in good condition.
 Smooth cement floors, walls, and ceilings from metal cladding.